Get A ride

 A voting plan is just what it sounds like: figuring out ahead of time how and when you will vote.

-The pandemic means a lot will be different about voting this year.
-Some polling locations are changing, and in the city of Cleveland, we are preparing for a significant uptick in mail-in ballots.
+The pandemic means a lot has changed about voting.
+Some polling locations are changing, and in the city of Cleveland, we anticipate a significant uptick in mail-in ballots.

 These changes mean that if voters wait until the last minute to request a ballot or figure out where their polling place is, they could discover they are unable to vote, or they might give up in the face of more complicated logistics.